God-of-war-180/Blog_task/rest/readme.txt

 }

-enter the credentials and get the 'access token'
+enter the credentials and get the 'access token'.

 go to "mode header extention " > "requestheaders" and enter those access tokens with the prefix of JWT